mfioravanti-yseop/gitflow_lab/README.md

 ## Exercise 1: Complete feature integration without conflict

-Let's imagine you are working alone on this project, or that *develop* does not change while you are doing your feature.
-That will be our first use case, before complicating it a little!
+Let's imagine a very easy and idealistic case, where you are working alone on a project, or the *develop* branch does not change while you are doing your feature.
+That will be our first use case, and we will do it together.

 In this exercise, you will complete all the following tasks: